punteney/tutorial-django/project-start.rst

         * dev.py - Settings specific to the dev environment.
         * production.py - Settings specific to the production environment
         * staging.py - Settings specific to the staging environment
     * local.py - This is for settings that are specific to the server or settings that shouldn't be included in the repository.
 The most common settings for local.py are the database password and secret key, if the source code repository isn't secure. local.py is the last settings file included so any settings in it will override any previously defined settings.
 If  a local.py settings is needed it should be created in the "website/settings" folder.
-As this file isn't kept in the source control system you want to minimize the number of settings kept in this file.
+As this file isn't kept in the source control system you want to minimize the number of settings kept within it.

 Updates in base.py